shoaibi/minimal-secure-blog-engine/README.md

 # README #

 ## What is this? ##
-A minimalistic blog system focusing on security.
+A minimalistic blog system focusing on security done as an exercise on a Saturday night.
 Check Features below for details on what can be done.

 ## How was it done? ##
 * For the PHP/MySQL part I brewed a custom MVC character by character myself.
 It is very minimal and light.